7 key factors to create the perfect safari by Nicole Hunter

 - High Season vs. Low Season: When you go definitely impacts the cost and whether there will be lots of people on the reserves and in the parks.
 Whether one month is in high season or low season is normally driven by demand.
 Accordingly, the weeks around Christmas and Easter, and all summer tend to be high season and the most expensive for safaris.
 If at all possible, it is best to avoid these times.
 However, for the rest of the year, you might be surprised to find great deals during a time that you wouldn’t normally expect.
 Do not be too shy to explore this.

 - National Parks or Private Reserves: Generally there are two types of game reserves.
-National parks/reserves run by governments or local councils, and private game reserves/conservancies normally owned by a lodge or a group of entities.
+National parks/reserves are run by governments or local councils, and private game reserves/conservancies are normally owned by a lodge or a group of entities.
 It is very important to understand what each offers when you are doing your African safari planning.

 Typically, there is no limit to the number of visitors allowed in national parks each day.
 This means that it can get pretty busy so that on game drives, you will likely see other vehicles.
 In high season, you may even find yourself in a traffic jam as cars jostle for space along a road, waiting for their turn to see the animals that have caught everyone’s attention.